 “Architects Often Get Lost In Creating The Image, Not The Conditions For Human Development."

-Architect Indy Johar speaks to Emerge about designing a post-ownership society with Dark Matter Labs.
+Architect Indy Johar is taking inspiration from Quantum Physics and ancient Sikh philosophy to design a post-ownership society with his organisation, Dark Matter Labs.

 Indy Johar is an architect and the co-founder of Dark Matter Laboratories, an organisation developing new support frameworks for collaborative system change.
 In this conversation with Tomas Björkman, Indy explains how he came to the concept of ‘dark matter', designing ‘self-sovereign' property and how Sikh philosophy has helped to shape his worldview.